A Preliminary Check-list of the Algae of Ireland has been produced by Michael D. Guiry (September, 2019).

 - John, D.M., Williamson, D.M. & Guiry, M.D., 2011.
 A catalogue of the desmids (Streptophycophyta, Zygnematophyceae, Zygnematales) of Ireland.
 Occasional Papers .
 National Botanical Gardens Glasnevin Dubin 15:1-83.

 - Quantitative phytoplankton data from Irish lakes*.
 EPA data collected for ecological assessment.

 - Rocky Shore Macroalgae*.
 EPA data collected on the macroalgae of rocky shores for Water Framework Directive assessment.

 *Databases held by the National Biodiversity Data Centre and made accessible through Biodiversity Maps.

 National conservation assessment:

-- Article 17 reporting – Lithothamnion corallioides and Phymatolithon calcareum listed in EU Habitats Directive: National Parks and Wildlife Service, 2008.
+- Article 17 reporting – Lithothamnion corallioides and Phymatolithon calcareum listed in EU Habitats Directive: National Parks and Wildlife Service, 2019.
 The status of EU Protected Habitats and Species in Ireland.
-NPWS, Department of the Environment, Heritage and Local Government, Dublin.
+NPWS, Department of the Culture, Heritage and the Gaeltacht, Dublin.